 |A point audio emitter, shaped like a stylized speaker.
 Cuboid and sphere audio emitters are shaped like cubes and spheres.|

 Audio emitters act as the source of localized sounds in a scene.
-For detailed information on how to upload sounds and use audio emitters, see Uploading a sound.
+For detailed information on how to upload sounds and use audio emitters, see Working with audio.

 |A spawn point, represented by footprints inside a circle.
 The pointy end of the circle indicates which way visitors face when entering the scene.|